There’s a specific kind of mental tiredness that sleep doesn’t fix.

 It reacts anyway.

-That reaction is exhausting.
+That reaction drains you.

-The quiet business model of modern life
+The hidden business model of attention

 This isn’t a conspiracy.